 The Ann and Robert H Lurie Children’s Hospital of Chicago pediatric anesthesia fellowship program administered through the Northwestern University McGaw Medical Center is one of the most competitive in the country.
-The ACGME accredited pediatric anesthesiology fellowship offered at Ann and Robert H. Lurie Children’s Hospital, under the direction of Richard Dsida, MD, is an individually designed mixture of clinical, academic, and research experiences.
+The ACGME accredited pediatric anesthesiology fellowship offered at Ann and Robert H. Lurie Children’s Hospital, under the direction of Jeremy Deer, MD, is an individually designed mixture of clinical, academic, and research experiences.
 The American Board of Anesthesiology has now approved board certification in pediatric anesthesiology and, in the future, will require completion of an ACGME accredited pediatric anesthesiology fellowship for pediatric board subcertification.

 In June 2012, the Department moved into the Ann & Robert H. Lurie Children's Hospital, a brand new, state of the art facility, located in downtown Chicago between Lake Michigan and Michigan Avenue, and adjacent the campus of Northwestern Memorial Hospital and medical school, and Prentice Women’s Hospital.
 The Northwestern Pediatric Anesthesiology Fellowship accepts ten fellows each year and participates in the NRMP Pediatric Anesthesiology Match process.